We are the oldest synagogue in Brooklyn, with a rich history and a colorful, joyful present.

 WELCOMING TO ALL

-The Greenpoint Shul (Congregation Ahavas Israel) is a welcoming, eclectic, open, modern Orthodox congregation in waterfront Brooklyn.
+The Greenpoint Shul (Congregation Ahavas Israel) is a welcoming, warm, traditional congregation in waterfront Brooklyn.

-Founded in 1886, by German-Jewish immigrants, we are Brooklyn's oldest synagogue.
-Today, we're a mix of neighborhood regulars, newcomers, families, young professionals, kids, and elders -- with a rainbow of Jewish backgrounds ranging from "trying this out" to Satmar hasid.
+Founded in the 1800's by German-Jewish immigrants, today Greenpoint Shul is a mix of neighborhood regulars, newcomers, families, young professionals, kids, and elders -- with a rainbow of Jewish backgrounds ranging from "trying this out" to Satmar hasid.

 We meet in-person (with strong Covid precautions) in our historic sanctuary every Friday night, Shabbos day, and for all Jewish holidays.
-Daytime Shabbos and holiday services are followed by a light Kiddush lunch, in our backyard space.
+Shabbos and holiday services are followed by a Kiddush communal meal, in our backyard space.